tipsi2022/Group18-Predicting-League-of-Legends-Analytics/README.md

 4. To run the django project type python manage.py runserver in the command prompt.

 # How to push code in the github

 # Development

 1. First Fork this repository and then Clone the Forked repository.
-2. Add your local repository as origin- git remote add origin <your-url>
+2. Add your local repository as origin- git remote add origin <your-url>.
-3.Add this repository as upstream- git remote add upstream https://github.com/tipsi2022/Group18-Predicting-League-of-Legends-Analytics.git 4.To sync your local repository with central repository - git pull upstream main
+3.Add this repository as upstream- git remote add upstream https://github.com/tipsi2022/Group18-Predicting-League-of-Legends-Analytics.git.
+4.To sync your local repository with central repository - git pull upstream main.

 # Contribution
 -Create new branch and name it on the issue/feature you are working.